Search

 If, following a direction to reconsider, the governing body does not offer to reinstate the pupil within 10 school days of being notified of the IRP's decision, a negative adjustment may be made to the school's budget of £4,000.

-In the case of an Academy, the school would be required to make an equivalent payment directly to the Local Authority in which the school is located.
+In the case of an academy, the school would be required to make an equivalent payment directly to the local authority in which the school is located.
 This payment will be in addition to any funding that would normally follow an excluded pupil.

 In the case of either a recommended or directed reconsideration, the governing body must notify the following people of their reconsidered decision, and the reasons for it, in writing and without delay: